 Sick leave utilized must not exceed the amount accrued by the employee.
-If the sick leave balance is exhausted, an employee may choose to use his/her accrued annual leave or leave without pay (with approval from the supervisor).
-The City may not require an employee to use Annual Leave for purposes of illness unless the employee agrees per MCA 2-18-615.
+If the sick leave balance is exhausted, an employee may choose to use their accrued vacation leave or leave without pay (with written approval from the Mayor).
+The City may not require an employee to use vacation leave for purposes of illness unless the employee agrees per 2-18-615, MCA.

-Employees using sick leave that exceeds three consecutive workdays may be asked to furnish a certification of illness from a qualified doctor upon request of their supervisor or the Mayor or City Administrator and / or their designee.
+Employees using sick leave that exceeds three consecutive workdays may be asked to furnish a certification of illness from a qualified medical provider upon request of their supervisor or the Mayor.

-At the City's request and expense, an employee may be subject to an examination by a physician following a sick leave or other absence occasioned by illness or injury to ensure the employee can complete the necessary functions of the position.
+At the City's request and expense, an employee may be subject to an examination by a qualified medical provider following a sick leave or other absence occasioned by illness or injury to ensure the employee can complete the necessary functions of the position.
 Abuse of sick leave may result in disciplinary action up to and including termination.

 Transfer of Sick Leave/Sick Leave Donation:

-Employees will be permitted to transfer sick leave from one employee to another.
-The receiving employee must have exhausted all accrued sick leave and annual leave.
+Employees may transfer sick leave to another employee.
+The receiving employee must have exhausted all of their accrued sick leave and vacation leave.
 The contributing employee must make the transfer request in writing and must maintain at least 40 hours of sick leave.
 The transferred sick leave will not change the receiving employee's employment status.

-Hours transferred are on an hour-per-hour basis, not calculated based on donating employees' wages.
+Hours transferred are on an hour-per-hour basis and not calculated on the donating employees' wages.
 The transferred sick leave is considered forfeited by the contributing employee.
-Employees shall not be coerced, intimidated or adversely persuaded to transfer their accrued sick leave to the receiving employee.
-Doing so may result in disciplinary action up to and including termination.
+Employees shall not be coerced, intimidated, or adversely persuaded to transfer their accrued sick leave to the receiving employee.

 LEAVE WITHOUT PAY